-Divorcing or separating from your partner can be an emotional and upsetting time and sorting out your finances often adds to the stress, especially if you’re worried about how you’ll make ends meet on your own.
+Divorcing or separating from your husband, wife or partner can be an emotional and upsetting time and sorting out your finances often adds to the stress, especially if you’re worried about how you’ll make ends meet on your own.

 It’s not uncommon for people to find themselves in a financially precarious position following a divorce or separation, often as a consequence of decisions made as a couple during their relationship, such as one partner stopping work to bring up children.

 If you’re worried that your divorce will leave you struggling financially, you are not alone and you may qualify for a number of benefits.

 Here, we explain which benefits you might be able to claim and how to find out if you are eligible.
 You can find out more about separating your financial affairs in our article Sorting out your finances when a relationship ends.

 What benefits might I be entitled to if I’m divorced or separated?

 Below we list some of the most common benefits that you may be able to access if your income has fallen due to separation or divorce from your husband, wife or partner.
 If you’re already claiming any benefits, then as with any other changes to your circumstances, it is essential that you notify the Jobcentre Plus and the HMRC of your separation or divorce as soon as possible.

 Anyone between the ages of 18 and State Pension age who applies for benefits will now be applying for Universal Credit, which is a payment to help with your living costs.
 Coming into full force in December 2018, Universal Credit has replaced a number of separate legacy benefits, including:

 - income-based Jobseeker’s Allowance (JSA)